AmanRaj1608/DSA-Implementation/README.md

 Data structure files are attached in folder.

-Here is the links of my gists also
+Here are the direct links to go to a specific folder.

 | Data Structure | C/C++ | Java | Python | JavaScript |
 |:--------------|:----------------:|:----------------:|:----------------:|:-----------------:|